guibo-tech/BIMAP-EndoNeRF/README.md

 ## Git - Tagging
 Proper Tag usage is important for self-documenting commits that introduce, improve, or fix features.
 This will make semantic versioning much easier.
+If necessary, in addition to the tag, include the card issue number.

 [FEATURE]: A feature or functionality has been developed for the first time.